alconost/nitro-dev/source/includes/_errors.md

 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

-> In case of 400 (Bad Request) response code, there is an error object returned in the response body.
-The error object contains the error code, error description and, optionally, additional parameters related to the error.
-E.g:

 ```json
 {